Skip to content

 3. Set role permissions;

-Note: You can add existing system members here.
-If adding a new system member, you must first add them successfully on the Users > Add User page before performing this operation.
+Here, you can add existing system members.
+If adding a new system member, you need to first successfully add them on the User > Add User page before returning here to proceed.

 Modify/Delete Members